 Cub’s Cove may look like your typical log cabin in the Great Smoky Mountains.
-But while it offers plenty of down-home charm and cozy comfort, this 1-bedroom getaway also has more than its share of modern-day conveniences and luxuries.
+But while it offers plenty of down-home charm and cozy comfort, this one-bedroom getaway also has more than its share of modern-day conveniences and luxuries.

 For instance, it’s a sure bet that the original mountain settlers didn’t have a spacious hot tub on their porch from which they could admire the Smokies!
 That’s right: You can start your day watching the sunrise amid the singing of the wrens and warblers as you soak among the mountain breeze.
 Or you can end your evening in the tub with that special someone as you gaze up among constellations you never noticed back home.

 There’s a jetted tub indoors as well, part of the master suite.
 When you return to the cabin after a day of hiking, skiing, rafting, or golfing, your tired muscles will really relish a long bath among the pulsing jets.

 And let’s not forget about the pool table up in the loft-level game room—just the thing for a rainy day or a laid-back evening in—or the cabin’s internet access, or the satellite TV, or the DVD players… yes, it’s safe to say that the likes of Abe Lincoln wouldn’t recognize this log cabin!

 The interior is decorated in pure rustic refinement.
 The wood floors and paneled walls perfectly complement the warm earth tones of the furnishings and accessories.
 The living room sofa is wonderfully plush for snuggling in front of the gas fireplace in its stone surround or for sprawling out to watch a movie on the ” flat-panel TV.
 The sofa opens into a bed for 2—and quite a comfortable one at that, thanks to its deluxe memory foam mattress—so that Cub’s Cove can sleep 4 people in all.